 - Describe your explicit commitment for working with the student and other NRT faculty in the training aspects of the program.
 Specifically, address how you will:

 - follow students progress to finalization of degree,

-- participate in NRT activities when requested,
+- participate in NRT activities,

 - engage with other NRT faculty collaborating with your student.